Joseph Hogarth: Second generation

 George Bicknell Hogarth (1844-1890) was named in the 1871 census as a dealer in works of art from 96 Mount Street.
 The business mounted a collection of portrait drawings by Sir Francis Chantrey for the National Portrait Gallery in the late 1880s.
 On the letterheads of their business papers at the time the firm noted that their services included, "Specially prepared hand made mounts, free from all chemical & other impurities, for the preservation of water colour drawings."
 George and Andrew David Hogarth were trading as J. Hogarth & Sons, picture dealers of 473 Oxford Street when the firm became bankrupt in 1890.
 Andrew Hogarth (1847-1906) later traded from 196 Goldhawk Road, Shepherd's Bush.

 Legacy

 Joseph Hogarth was a leading publisher and retailer of high quality reproductions of paintings, drawings, busts and photographs in London in the middle decades of the nineteenth century.
 The central locations of his various galleries, the longevity of the business and the value of Hogarth's estate (£6,441) at his death in 1879 suggest the business was well patronised.

-Hogarth made high-quality reproductions of outstanding art works available to the general public at a reasonable price and in the process made a contribution to cultural life in Britain in the nineteenth century.
-That contribution endures with thousands of prints, books of prints and high quality photographs published by Hogarth held in public and private collections around the world where they remain available for inspection or research.
+Hogarth produced reproductions of art works for the general public.
+Prints, books of prints, and photographs published by Hogarth are held in public and private collections where they are used for research.

 Hogarth may have been the originator of a type of black-and-gilt frame called the Hogarth frame.